-Under Alternative 2, untrammeled quality would be negatively affected over an area roughly 1,130 acres in wilderness for the first planting year.
+Under Alternative 2, untrammeled quality would be negatively affected by planting seedlings over an area up to 1,131 acres in wilderness for the first planting year though this acreage would be less should the NPS determine action is not warranted in some areas.
+In locations where a high number of concentrated tree hazards needed to be removed, this would also impact the untrammeled quality though these impacts would occur only in the first year24.
 Should additional planting be necessary after the first year, trammeling would continue to occur in smaller portions of the action area each year planting is completed for a period of up to a total of approximately five to six years (estimated at one to two times per grove following the initial planting).
 The total area where trammeling actions would occur would decrease annually as high seedling survival is anticipated in the first year and every year after.
 As well, trammeling actions would occur over a shorter timeframe if planting achieved minimum densities during initial planting attempts.